• Skip to primary navigation

 Ingredients

-This delicious cold Watermelon Soup is bursting with fresh summer produce!
+This delicious Cold Watermelon Soup is bursting with fresh summer produce!
 Here's what you'll need:

-This chilled soup tastes best when made at the peak of summer with the freshest produce.
+PRO TIP: This chilled soup tastes best when made at the peak of summer with the freshest produce.
 The ingredients are somewhat flexible, and you can feel free to make simple substitutions, like using another color pepper or onion, or swapping cherry tomatoes for whole tomatoes.
 You'll find more substitution ideas below.

 You'll Also Need